HumanSignal/label-studio/docs/source/guide/storage.md

 Connect your [Microsoft Azure Blob storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) container with Label Studio.
 For details about how Label Studio secures access to cloud storage, see [Secure access to cloud storage](security.html#Secure-access-to-cloud-storage).

 ### Prerequisites
-You must set two environment variables in Label Studio to connect to Azure Blob storage:
+You can use either an Account Name and Account Key, or an Account Name and SAS Token to connect to Azure Blob storage.
+For the connection type you choose, set two environment variables in Label Studio:
 - `AZURE_BLOB_ACCOUNT_NAME` to specify the name of the storage account.
 - `AZURE_BLOB_ACCOUNT_KEY` to specify the secret key for the storage account, ***OR***
 - `AZURE_BLOB_SAS_TOKEN` to specifcy the SharedAccessSignature for the storage account.